Research Agenda

 delivery system.

-The current study will investigate
+The study investigated

 school-mental health collaboration in the context of the

-overall mental health system, and will specifically investigate
+overall mental health system, and specifically investigated

 two other factors in the Center’s model: financing methods that